 Hopefully, in 2021, an “of course we need to” solution, Anti-virus software is a key component in prevention (although no longer as large a solution as it formally was—primarily because most malware will be engineered to confuse or obfuscate anti-virus processes).

-At Certified CIO, we deploy Webroot to all of our managed IT customers.
-Webroot serves as a traditional anti-virus, but as well includes a product called Evasion Shield.
-Evasion Shield improves the efficacy of Webroot by detecting and blocking scripts emanating from malicious downloads.
-Additionally, Huntress offers Managed Detection and Response, working internally and externally relative to an IT system to add additional layers of cyberdefense.
+At Certified CIO, we deploy advanced virus protections to all of our managed IT customers.
+This serves as a traditional anti-virus; additionally, Huntress offers Managed Detection and Response, working internally and externally relative to an IT system to add additional layers of cyberdefense.

 MFA